-Nowadays, there are thousands of games available to play on smartphones.
-However, that was not always the case.
+Smartphones are more powerful than ever, and that means gaming on phones has never been better.
+It wasn’t always possible to play graphically-intensive games on a phone, however.
 In fact, believe it or not, there was a time SMS games were all the rage.
 For me it was middle school, those puberty-pivotal two years of existence my mind refuses to forget, but for many that time is now.
 Whether it’s because of finances, availability or stubbornness, many people have chosen to forgo the commonplace smartphone in favor of a more traditional offerings from major retailers.
 However, just because you possess a so-called “dumb phone” doesn’t mean you can’t tap into social gaming on the go.
 Even less-advanced devices come equipped with text messaging.

 Here are our picks for the best texting games so you relive your adolescent youth or simply enjoy the underwhelming simplicity of SMS messages.
 We can’t guarantee any of them will spur that incredible satisfaction that comes from playing “luminescent” for 102 points, but they’ll likely rack your brain nonetheless.